 The number of people who died whilst homeless in Scotland has risen, according to the latest official figures.

 Concerns about new Glasgow-wide figures revealing continued widespread use of homeless B&Bs for over seven day limit have been raised, while "unsuitable" housing rules have been put on hold.

-Ferret Fact Service looks at a claim from Paul Sweeney MP about drug-related deaths in Glasgow.
+Ferret Fact Service looks at a claim about the way Scotland reports data on drug deaths.

 With the 2019 drug death statistics expected to reach record levels for the sixth year running, families say they need support so their loved ones can access the help they need to survive.